-- (1) Dismount the outboard motor from the boat.
-For further details, see page 57. - (2) Wash the outboard motor body using fresh water.
-NOTICE: Do not sprav water into the air intake.
-[ECM01841] For further information, see page 61. - (3) Disconnect the fuel line from the outboard motor. - (4) Remove the top cowling and silencer cover/cap, if equipped.
-Remove the propeller.
-For further details, see page 73. - (5) Position the outboard motor on a water tank.
-For further details, see page 30. - (6) Fill the tank with fresh water until the anti-cavitation plate is immersed in water.
+- Wash the outboard motor body using fresh water.
+NOTICE: Do not spray water into the air intake.
+[ECM01841] For further information, see page 71. - (2) Disconnect the fuel line from the outboard motor. - (3) Remove the engine top cowling and propeller.
+For further details, see page 85. - (4) Install the outboard motor on a water tank.
+Fill the tank with fresh water until the anti-cavitation plate is immersed in water.
 NOTICE: If the fresh water level is below the level of the anti-cavitation plate, or if the water supply is insufficient, engine seizure may occur.

 [ECM00292]

-1 Water surface
+- 1. Water surface

-2. Lowest water level
+- 2. Lowest water level

-- (7) Cooling system flushing is essential to prevent the cooling system from clogging up with salt, sand, or dirt.
-In addition, fogging/lubricating of the engine is mandatory to prevent excessive engine damage due to rust.
-Perform the flushing and fogging at the same time.
+- (5) Run the engine at a fast idle for a few minutes in neutral position.
 WARNING!

 Do not touch or remove electrical parts when starting or during operation.
 Keep hands, hair, and clothes away from the flywheel and other rotating parts while the engine is running.
+[EWM00092]

-[EWM00092] - (8) Run the engine at a fast idle for a few minutes in neutral position. - (9) Just prior to turning off the engine, quickly spray "Fogging Oil" alternately into each carburetor or the fogging hole of the silencer cover, if equipped.
-When properly done, the engine will smoke excessively and almost stall. - (10) Remove the outboard motor from the test tank. - (11) Install the silencer cover/cap of fogging hole (if equipped) and top cowling. - (12) If the "Fogging Oil" is not available, run the engine at a fast idle until the fuel system becomes empty and the engine stops.
+(6) Just prior to turning off the engine, quickly spray "Fogging Oil" on to the silencer cover.
+When properly done, the engine will almost stall.

+If the "Fogging Oil" is not available, run the engine at idle speed until the fuel system becomes empty and the engine stops.
+Remove the spark plugs and turn the flywheel magnet several times with starter motor or by pulling the manual starter handle to coat the cylinder wall with oil.

-- (13) Drain the cooling water completely out of the motor.
-Clean the body thoroughly. - (14) If the "Fogging Oil" is not available, remove the spark plug(s).
-Pour a teaspoonful of clean engine oil into each cylinder.
-Crank several times manually.
-Replace the spark plug(s). - (15) Drain the fuel from the fuel tank. - (16) Store the fuel tank in a dry, well-ventilated place, not in direct sunlight.
+- (7) Remove the outboard motor from the test tank. - (8) Drain the cooling water completely out of the motor.
+Clean the body thoroughly. - (9) Install the top cowling. - (10) Store the fuel tank in a dry, well-ventilated place, not in direct sunlight.